 Assets needed to model the Routine Services Data

 Bentley will create a set of new hierarchical assets to accommodate the Routine Services Data.
-This data includes information sections for: Accomplishments, defects, Incidents, Inspections and Requests.
+This data includes information sections for: Accomplishments, Defects, Incidents, Inspections and Requests.
 The data for these sections will be contained under a top level attribute containing the Vendor code and Reference ID, the initial date of creation and location if known.

 It is assumed that the combination of Reference ID and one of any of the other IDs (Request ID, Accomplishment ID, Inspect ID, Incident ID or Defect ID) will make a unique listing for that category.
 It is also assumed that a Unique Reference ID will tie together several categories.
 For example Reference ID could tie together: a Request, an Incident, and several Accomplishments if needed to complete the item.